resource-disaggregation/blk-switch/README.md

    ```

    **NOTE: please edit "env_setup" to specify target IP address and number of cores before using it.**
-   You can type "lscpu | grep ‘CPU(s)’" to get the number of cores of your system:
+   You can type "lscpu | grep ‘CPU(s)’" to get the number of cores of your system.

 ### Host configuration